NLnetLabs/rpki-doc/source/routinator/manual-page.rst

 listen-systemd
       The RTR TCP listening socket will be acquired from systemd via socket activation.
-Use this option together with systemd's socket units to allow a Routinator running as a regular user to bind to the default RTR port 323.
+Use this option together with systemd's socket units to allow Routinator running as a regular user to bind to the default RTR port 323.

 refresh